tommycqy/Yelp-Reviews/README.md

 ## Limitations

 Yelp API has many limitations.
 It only returns 20 results for a single request and returns up to 1000 businesses for the same search query.
 It also has a limited request rate.
 To resolve this issue,we implemented a web scraper using the Requests package to retrieve HTML from url and the Beautiful Soup package to parse the HTML.
 The resulting scraper would find all the JSON-formatted objects within the HTML and extract all 20 reviews on the first page of the business website.

+## Next Steps

+#### Visualization

+- Interactive visualization allowing filtering by category, price range, rating \
+- Other visualization components in tooltip, showing review text data for each restaurant \
+- Show separately distribution of ratings based on restaurants displayed in map \

+#### Machine Learning/Text Processing

+- Train a model to predict restaurant rating based on user reviews
+- Extract keywords of the restaurant based on review text